remorablackflag/Contract-Puzzles/readme.md

+## Solution included
+This repo contains the solution for the task decribed below.

+---
+.

+---

 ## Contract Puzzles

 The goal of the Smart Contract puzzles is to work on reading smart contracts and writing good tests to modify those smart contracts.